marcuswiseman/formify.js/README.md

 }
 ```

-Once the ajax request is complete, do_prompt will be executed
+Once the ajax request is complete, do_prompt will be executed.

+You can apply a confirm pormpt on a form using `<form data-confirm="Are you sure?"`
+this will prompt the user to confirm if they wish to continue with the form submission.